Skip to content

 The cleanest workflow: project the moneyline win probability first, then estimate the conditional margin distribution.
 The run line is a derivative of those two views.
 If your moneyline view is strong but your margin view is weak, take the moneyline.
 If the margin view is the higher-conviction read, the run line is the cleaner expression.

-For per-game model projections on both markets, see the MLB model leaderboards and the strategy archive for related run line content.
+For per-game model projections on both markets, see the MLB model leaderboards, the starting pitcher betting guide for related run line content, and the gridiron live grid for tonight's matchups with run line edges flagged.

 Bottom line